meatspaces/meatspace-chat-v2/README.md

 This is a rewrite of the old meatspace code and there are some notes:

-* This will not work with iOS since they do not support webm.
-File a ticket with them if you care.
+* This will not work with the old meatspace ios app, as the API has changed.
+Also, it does not work on ios browsers since they do not support using the camera directly.
-* As a result, this will not work with the current iOS app MeatChat.
+* There's a new ios app available on [the app store](https://itunes.apple.com/no/app/meatchat2/id933605029?l=nb&mt=8).
 * This should work in Android within Firefox or Chrome.

 ## Install ffmpeg